Geology of Pennsylvania: Anthracite Upland

-Arguably the most complex and most studied section in the state and Pennsylvania's part of the Ridge and Valley province, this area is home to one of Pennsylvania's most profitable coal fields ever, containing high-grade Anthracite coal.
+Arguably the most complex and most studied section in Pennsylvania.
+The state's Ridge and Valley province is home to one of Pennsylvania's most profitable coal fields in history, containing high-grade anthracite coal.
 The sediments deposited during the Mississippian Period came from highlands located to the southeast.
 Waves of mountain-building occasionally brought coarser-grained sediments onto the plain.
 As the mountains eroded, the sediments became more fine-grained.
-As the highlands became more distant (or more eroded) the sands would grade into silt or clay.
+As the highlands became more distant, or eroded, the sands would grade into silt or clay.

 Since the North American Plate was near the equator, a tropical climate existed and allowed dense forests to flourish.
 Beginning in the Late Mississippian, forests of Lycopodiophyta, Arthrophyta, Pteridophyta, and Pteridospermatophyta began to grow in these plains.
 As the conditions became more favorable for the dense forests to survive for hundred of thousands of years, much of the dead plant material became preserved in oxygen-depleted environments.
 The accumulation of this material became preserved in the vast coal deposits.
 The rise and fall of the mountains, along with changes in sea level, occurred numerous times (often in conjunction).
 These cyclical stratagraphic events sequences are preserved in the rock record and are often called cyclothems.
 By the Late Permian, much of the continental plate collision had subsided; the mountain building however, still continued.
 All of the sediments deposited during the previous 30 million years became folded and faulted as the supercontinent Pangea was finally formed.

 It would take 150 million years for the mountains of this area to achieve the shapes seen today.
 These mountains are steep-sided and valleys are canoe-shaped, largely due to the area's complex folded structure.
 Most of the coal being mined from this section is from the Pennsylvanian-aged formations.
 Along with the Mazon Creek fossil field in Illinois, a tremendous amount of plant fossils has been studied from this area.
 Landslides and acid mine drainage are two principal hazards of the area.
 In the past, underground mine fires have also been a threat.
 The Centralia Mine Fire is located within this section of the Ridge and Valley province.